jarkkokilpe/web-hashtag-trending/README.md

 # Ideas/updates/bugs

-* Mobile device support
+* Add mobile device support
 * Possibility to change mode to broader averaging (e.g. average of 3, 5, 10 last values etc.) - further data caching with e.g. Redis
 * More detailed trend list per area visible to the infobox
 * Include some website/X post links regarding the event
 * Include AI analysis of some particular event/some area/whole situation of the world
 * Add #FEARING map mode - filter chaos/unrest/demostration/war etc. related words from the trends and generate heatmap where this stuff is happening - it is kinda fun but at same time it is the reality
 * With #FEARING mode, the basic mode could be more lighter and when changing to FEAR mode, the theme would get more dark + glowing red heatmap shows up to cover the crisis zones
-* HTTPS
+* HTTPS not implemented yet
-* Docker support and CI/CD shipping
+* Docker support and CI/CD shipping not implemented yet
-* Tech integration/convertion if merged to a some other, broader system
+* Tech integration/convertion if merged to a some other, broader system (e.g. REST -> GraphQL)
-* The US area's (the whole  country, visible when zoomed out) data is not consisted of the US states data ATM, it is just a separate individual data for the demo - just a note if one wonder why it behaviors like that
+* The US area's (the whole country - visible when zoomed out) data is not consisted of the US states data ATM, it is just a separate individual data for the demo - just a note if one wonder why it behaviors like that
 * Panning has no limits ATM

 # Other notes

 This application is a prototype version only and it is lacking many possible features.
 The basic features are not perfectly crafted either so expect minor bugs here and there.
 The main focus was to deliver the idea to a somewhat concrete form.

-The demo is tested mainly with Firefox.
+The demo is developed/tested mainly with a PC and Firefox setup.
 No mobile device support yet.